LiliaFramework/Lilia/documentation/docs/hooks/administration.md

 **Purpose**

 Customize columns shown in the Admin Character List.
 Mutate the `columns` array to add or adjust column definitions.

+**When Called**

+This hook is triggered when:
+- The admin character list is being initialized
+- Character list columns are being prepared for display
+- Before the character list UI is shown to administrators
+- During admin panel setup

 **Parameters**